katia046707/Turing-College-Projects/README.md

 Power BI Visualization: Developing advanced dashboards for data storytelling.
 Analytical Methods: Applying concepts like funnel analysis, cohort analysis, A/B testing, and KPI tracking.

-The outcome aims to mirror the responsibilities of a product analyst in dynamic industries, providing critical insights to product managers, designers, and engineering teams.

 📂 Repository Structure:
 /SQL/: Contains SQL scripts for data extraction, cleaning, and transformation.
 /PowerBI/: Includes Power BI files and exported visuals for the dashboard.
 /Documentation/: Contains supporting documents, including the project explanation and tutorial links.
 README.md: This detailed README file to navigate the repository.

 🛠 Projects Overview:
 1. Problem Statement: